 This fantastically simple Traditional Haluski Recipe combines onions, bacon, garlic, and cabbage, all cooked in butter and tossed with egg noodles or dumplings.
-This delectable taste treat comes together so quickly and easily, making it one of our favorites.
+This delectable dish comes together quickly and easily, making it one of our favorite side dishes.

 What is Haluski?

-I love Haluski.
-I mean, really, who doesn’t?
-This noodles and cabbage dish is commonly referred to as Haluski.
-Haluski is a Noodles and Cabbage dish of Polish and Slovakian origin, although there is some disagreement from the Ukrainians and Hungarians.
 No matter where it originated from, it is delicious comfort food.
 It is sure to be a hit with your family and friends.
-Now I don’t think that the original version had bacon in it, but you know me well.
-Savory gives the dish that much more delicious flavor.
+I don’t think the original version had bacon, but you know me well.
+Bacon gives the dish a much more delicious flavor.

 - Get your bacon crispy, as crispy bacon tastes better and holds up better in this dish.

-- If you are looking for a heartier meal, then add thinly sliced pieces of kielbasa, chicken, or beef sausage at the same time that you add the onions.
+- If you want a heartier meal, add thinly sliced pieces of kielbasa, chicken, or beef sausage while adding the onions.

 - Season with salt and plenty of fresh ground black pepper.